-Two Sioux City hospitals treating more than 50 COVID-19 patients
+Two Sioux City Hospitals treating more than 50 COVID-19 patients

 According to the Iowa Department of Public Health, in RMCC Region 3, or northwest Iowa, there are a total of 75 COVID-19 hospitalized patients.

-Health officials reported that 28 are in the ICU, 20 are on ventilators, and two were admitted in the last 24 hours.
+Health officials reported that 32 are in the ICU, 17 are on ventilators, and seven were admitted in the last 24 hours.

-The state’s coronavirus dashboard is being updated in real-time.
-This update is as of June 11.
+While the state’s coronavirus case numbers are being updated in real-time, the RMCC dashboard is updating once a day.
+This update is as of June 12.

 For more information on the hospital data for RMCC Region 3, visit Iowa’s coronavirus dashboard.